 Dysplasia is a term that refers to a pre-cancerous condition.
 In the case of cervical cancer, dysplasia indicates that some cells on the outside of the cervix (squamous epithelial cells) are abnormal in size and shape and are beginning to grow.
 However, the abnormal cells are still confined to the surface (epithelial layer).
 These abnormal cells may eventually become cancerous, but this does not always happen.

 Pap test screening can help identify abnormal cells that may be pre-cancerous, but a biopsy is necessary for confirmation.
-In a biopsy test result, pre-cancerous cells are classified as cervical intraepithelial neoplasia (CIN), which is another term for dysplasia.
-The severity of CIN is graded on a scale of 1 to 3:
+In a biopsy test result, pre-cancerous cells are classified as cervical intraepithelial neoplasia (CIN).

 (For more information on pre-cancer, see the Diagnosis and Screening section of this report.)

 The cells of the epithelium rest on a very thin layer called the basement membrane.
 Invasive cervical cancer occurs when cancer cells in the epithelium cross this membrane and invade the stroma, the underlying supportive tissue of the cervix.
 The cancer may then move into adjacent tissues, or penetrate into blood or lymphatic vessels.